lizastark/soft-arcade/conductive_materials.md

 - Conductor:

 **Uses**
-- Circuit traces (any time you need to connect two components)
+- Circuit traces (any time you need to connect two components) on *stretchy* material.
 - Switches and tilt sensors

 **Techniques**